bambooSocks/agile_project/README.md

           * User.java
           * WorngInputException.java.

     * rcm.repository: Repository.java and SqliteRepository constitute the Persistency Layer mentioned above in O4.
+For an overview of how this is implemented please see the Database Diagram under *docs: Database-Diagram.pdf*
     * rcm.ui: main GUI parent classes:
           * MainView: most important.
 Application and Repository are run through it.
          * BaseMenuBar.java